Close Banner

 Which Disney cruise ship is the best?
 That’s one of the most common questions when planning a Disney Cruise Line vacation, and the answer toadally depends on what kind of experience you're looking for.
-In this post, we’ll break down the ships in the Disney Cruise Line fleet: the Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, Disney Wish, Disney Treasure and upcoming Disney Destiny.
+In this post, we’ll break down the ships in the Disney Cruise Line fleet: the Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, Disney Wish, Disney Treasure, Disney Destiny and Disney Adventure.
 You’ll learn what makes each ship special, how they’re different and which one will be the best fit for your next Disney cruise.

 Which Disney Cruise Ship is the Best?

 To start, let's take a look at all the ships currently sailing or coming soon to the Disney Cruise Line fleet.
-Each ship has its own design, Rotational Dining restaurants and entertainment that can make it the best fit depending on what you'd like to experience.
+Each ship has its own design, Rotational Dining restaurants, and entertainment, making it the best fit depending on what you'd like to experience.

-The Disney Cruise Line fleet currently is made up of six ships (with more on the way!).
-Disney Cruise Line is made up of three classes: Magic, Dream and Triton (also known as the Wish class).
-We'll first provide an overview of each class and ship and then get into some of the additional similarities and differences below.
+The Disney Cruise Line fleet now includes eight ships, with more on the way!
+Disney Cruise Line is made up of four classes: Magic, Dream, Wish and Global Class.
+We'll first provide an overview of each class and ship, then get into some additional similarities and differences below.

 Magic Class